AdRoll/baker/content/en/docs/How Tos/metrics.md

 Once a
 [`baker.MetricsClient`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsClient)
-instance has been successfully created, it's made available to and used by a Baker pipeline to report metrics.
+instance has been successfully created, it's made available to and can be used by a Baker pipeline to report metrics.
 During construction, components receive the [`MetricsClient`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsClient) instance.
 [`baker.MetricsClient`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsClient)
-provides a set of methods to report the most common type of metric types (e.g.
-*gauges*, *counters* and *histograms*)
+provides a set of methods to report the most common type of metric types (*gauges*, *counters* and *histograms*)

-Taking the previous example of the `MetricsBag`, we now consider the situation in which the time duration that we want to collect needs to be repported along with specific tags.
+Let's now consider we want to publish additional tags alongside the duration slice of our previous `MetricsBag` example.

 ```go
 func NewMyFilter(cfg baker.InputParams) (baker.Input, error) {